The Smoking Gun

 "But who would do such a criminal deed? and why?" you ask.

-BUT that only proves THOSE INSCRIPTIONS were drawn when the Great Pyramid was built, and NOT ALL of the inscriptions, namely the cartouche of Khufu in question!
+BUT that only proves THOSE INSCRIPTIONS were drawn when the Great Pyramid was built, and NOT ALL of the inscriptions, most importantly, the cartouche of Khufu in question !

-Figure 5 is suppose to be? (represent/duplicate?) the exact same cartouche that Vyse recorded in his journal in 1837, which is shown in Figure 6.
+Figure 5 is suppose to be/represent/duplicate? the exact same cartouche that Vyse recorded in his journal in 1837 (Figure 6.)

 Does the sieve look the same to you?